-Technology Mandatory allows students to become technologically literate individualscapable of developing creative solutions to identified problems and situations.
+Technology Mandatory allows students to become technologically literate individuals capable of developing creative solutions to identified problems and situations.
+The 200 hour course is studies across Years 7 and 8.
 Throughout the year, they will develop skills, knowledge and understanding in four context areas.
-These include Digital Technologies, Agriculture and Food Technologies, Engineered Systems and Material Technologies.
+Theseinclude Digital Technologies, Agriculture and Food Technologies, Engineered Systems and Material Technologies.
 The design projects will involve designing, producing, and evaluating quality solutions that are functionaland meet identified needs.
 Students will develop design and production folios documenting evidence of theapplication of a design process and the specific technologies used in production.

-Practical experiences will occupy the majority of class time as students gain skills in using a range of hand and machine tools.
+Practical experiences will occupy the majority of class time as students gain skills in using a range ofhand and machine tools.